Highland Hospice, Inverness

 The project had begun in 2011 with an initial commission for JDDK to undertake a Feasibility Study to explore options to upgrade the hospice’s 25 year old facilities, particularly the Inpatient Unit, in light of the development of hospice services, increasing regulatory recommendations and the aspirations of the Highland Hospice for the creation of the very best care environment.

 JDDK Associate Director, Nicky Hodgson, explained, “The hospice has the most superb riverside location and a key factor was the desire to stay here taking advantage of those parts of the hospice which were working well and the familiar public face of the hospice centred on Ness House.
-The chosen option was therefore to demolish the existing small impatient Unit which had only four single rooms and two three-bedded rooms, all of which were smaller than current guidelines recommend, whilst spaces for family and staff were also restricted and temporarily move whilst the new unit was constructed.
+The chosen option was therefore to demolish the existing small inpatient Unit which had only four single rooms and two three-bedded rooms, all of which were smaller than current guidelines recommend, whilst spaces for family and staff were also restricted and temporarily move whilst the new unit was constructed.

 Following a three year fund-raising campaign which gathered £4.5million towards the construction of the facility, raised by more than 4,000 donors, the inpatient Unit was temporarily relocated to Invergordon Hospital with other services operating from an adjacent Business Park allowing demolition of the existing unit and construction of the new facility to begin June 2015.